softwareCobbler/luceedebug/readme.md

 ]
 ```

-In the above example, the IDE would announce, "set a breakpoint in `/foo/bar/baz/TheThing.cfc`, which the server will understand as, "set a breakpoint in `/serverAppRoot/bar/baz/TheThing.cfc`".
+In the above example, the IDE would announce, "set a breakpoint in `/foo/bar/baz/TheThing.cfc`, which the server will understand as "set a breakpoint in `/serverAppRoot/bar/baz/TheThing.cfc`".

 Omitting `pathTransforms` means no path transformation will take place.